Explaining the crisis

 With so many organizations across the nation right now voicing their commitment to rooting out inequities in society, one place we can start is improving educational equity in our own city.
 In fact, we demand it.
 Houstonians are coming together around a Blueprint for Change to demand bold courageous leadership, ensure parents are part of all decision-making processes, create and sustain more great schools, expand quality early learning, invest in the most important education resource which is a highly effective classroom teacher, focus curriculum and instruction on giving all the students the skills they need to be successful, demand that schools must be safe welcoming environments, and affirm the heritage and identity as well as meet the unique needs of every child.

 Every Houston child deserves to attend an exceptional public school that prepares them to live, work, and thrive in the Houston of tomorrow.
-And, every neighborhood in Houston will be stronger if high quality public schools create a foundation for strong healthy communities.
+And, every neighborhood in Houston will be stronger if high-quality public schools create a foundation for strong healthy communities.

 By championing these pillars, we know we can impact hundreds of thousands of Houston’s students.
 There’s no doubt we’ve got our work cut out for us.
-But it’s time to put words to action.
+But it’s time to put words into action.
 There are 514,000 students in Houston, and their futures are on the line.

 About Good Reason Houston